How to Get Cheap Cages for Your Pet Rat

-Our rats deserve only the best housing, and it is our responsibility to find enclosures that they have plenty of room to play in, sleep in, and exercise in.
-A cage should be able to sustain a rat's exercise needs, while also being easy to maintain and clean.
+Our rats deserve only the best housing, and it is our responsibility to find enclosures that offer them plenty of room to play, sleep, and exercise.
+A cage should be able to sustain a rat's exercise needs while also being easy to maintain and clean.
 If you need to find rat cages for cheap, then you have definitely come to the proper place for some assistance and guidance.
 Your rats should have only the best living space, but that can be challenging on a budget.

-- At least 1.5 square feet of space per rat, with great airflow.
+- The cage should offer at least 1.5 square feet of space per rat, with great airflow.

 Shopping at Pet Stores and Department Stores

 Sometimes, these stores can have very high prices or deeply discounted prices.
 It all depends on the store chain and who they order their products from.
 Your area's location may be a factor in the price of the cage as well.

 You are going to want a cage that is sturdy and healthy for your pet rat, so ensure that you research the brand name before purchasing the cheapest cage available.
 You must also remember that smaller cages will have smaller prices; you cannot just choose a smaller cage, though.
 There must be at least 1.5 square feet of cage space, and the cage should be properly ventilated.